junxit/us-congress-bills-113/bill.md

 That the House of Representatives—

-- **(1)** supports the Sixth Amendment to the United States Constitution, the right to counsel; and
+- **(1)** supports the Sixth Amendment to the United States Constitution, the right to counsel;
-- **(2)** supports strategies to improve the criminal justice system to ensure that indigent defendants in all felony cases are adequately represented by counsel.
+- **(2)** supports strategies to improve the criminal justice system to ensure that indigent defendants in all felony cases are adequately represented by counsel; and
+- **(3)** urges States to work to ensure that indigent defendants in all felony cases are adequately represented by counsel.